-Annual averages from the 2017 calendar year of primary data was used for all gate-gate processes and the most representative inventories were selected for all processes outside of Sherwin-Williams' direct operational control.
-Secondary data was primarily drawn from the most recent GaBi and ecoinvent databases and CEPE's 2014 coating life cycle inventory.
+Annual averages from the 2019 calendar year of primary data was used for all gate-gate processes and the most representative inventories were selected for all processes outside of Sherwin-Williams' direct operational control.
+Secondary data was primarily drawn from the most recent GaBi and ecoinvent databases and CEPE's coating life cycle inventory.
 All of these databases were assessed in terms of overall completeness.

 Assumptions relating to application and disposal were conformant with the reference PCR.
 All data used in the LCA models was less than five years old.
-Pigment and resin data were taken from both ecoinvent v3.1 and GaBi databases.
+Pigment data was taken from ecoinvent and resin data was taken from primary sources and GaBi databases.